-In everyday practice, there are several major patterns for the tired patient which merit further discussion.
-1. Depression depression when they are hyperactive, running away, withdrawing, having school, eating or sleeping problems and when having vague physical complaints.
-Adolescents likewise may frequently "act out" depressive conflicts with the result that depression manifests in boys as antisocial behavior or poor school performance, in girls in sexual misconduct or running away, and in both by "doing drugs," drinking and through psychosomatic problems.
+The first major group of tired patients are the depressive patients and patients with depressive equivalents.
+A developmental appreciation of depression is important since depression is manifested in different ways according to age, sex, and socioeconomic status.
+Infants and children rarely manifest depression by the typical "lowered mood."
+Infants and children may be manifesting depression when they are hyperactive; running away; withdrawing; having school, eating, or sleeping problems; and when having vague physical complaints.
+Adolescents likewise may frequently "act out" depressive conflicts with the result that depression manifests in boys as antisocial behavior or poor school performance, in girls in sexual misconduct or running away, and in both by "doing drugs," drinking, and through psychosomatic problems.
 Young adults more frequently somatize or act out depression then evidence a classic picture.
-By middle age we see more typical "textbook" depressive pictures, but also be aware that depression continues to manifest often via acting out behaviors - particularly sexual and drug - and in somatic problems.
-At all stages "accidents" may be depressive unconscious self-destructive equivalents.
+By middle age the more typical "textbook" depressive pictures are seen, but the physician should also be aware that depression continues to manifest often via acting out behaviors - particularly sexual and drug - and in somatic problems.
+At all stages "accidents" may be depressive, unconscious, self-destructive equivalents.
 A close look at the antecedents of "accidents" is worthwhile.